DMacMakes/dmdocs/content/en/torrens/ise102/week12/index.md

   string studentName;
   float preciseDistance;
 ```

+`vector<Point2d> locationHistory`, does that sound useful to anyone?

+### Initialising vectors

-You can initialise a vector's first _n_ entries using set notation, which you learned about in high school maths (and maths 1 here at uni)
+You can initialise a vector's first _n_ entries (as in create your `vector` with a few things already in there) using _set notation_, which you learned about in high school maths (and maths 1 here at uni)
 ```cpp
   vector<int> scores = { 25, 2, 108, 60 };
   vector<string> studentNames = { "Miles Morales", "Chen Guo", "Gwanda Stacey" };
 ```
+Here are some [vector initialisation techniques on Geeks For Geeks](https://www.geeksforgeeks.org/initialize-a-vector-in-cpp-different-ways/), which is a) helpful and b) a fun rabbit hole maybe?
+We all love listicles.

+We're only using very basic set notation (a list of values or objects) but here's [a reminder on Wikipedia](https://en.wikipedia.org/wiki/Set-builder_notation).

+### Adding things to vectors

 New entries can be added with `push_back()`:
 ```cpp